bazel-contrib/rules_nodejs/docs/Built-ins.md

     Subject to 'Make variable' substitution.
     Can use $(location) expansion.
 See https://docs.bazel.build/versions/master/be/make-variables.html
     You may also refer to the location of the output_dir with the special `$@` replacement, like genrule.
+    If output_dir=False then $@ will refer to the output directory for this package.

 Defaults to `[]`